Updated: 7 minute read

 Mercury Logo - Business Banking Alternatives

 Mercury is another business banking platform favored by startups.
 It offers checking accounts, corporate cards, venture debt, and treasury services.
-In addition to its core services, Mercury also offers perks that include an investor network and special offers from partners.
+In addition to its core services, Mercury offers perks that include an investor network and special offers from partners.

 Features:

-• 15 total free checking accounts included
+• Multiple checking accounts included

 • Discounts and other perks with select partners